mqtt-tools/mqttwarn/README.md

 [config:autoremote]
 targets = {
 	'conv2' : [ 'ApiKey', 'Password', 'Target', 'Group', 'TTL' ]
   }

-[autoremote/client]
+[autoremote/user]
 targets = autoremote:conv2
 ```

-Any messages published to autoremote/client would be sent the autoremote client
+Any messages published to autoremote/user would be sent the autoremote client
 designated to the ApiKey provided.
-The Sender field of autoremote is provided by
+The "sender" variable of autoremote is equal to
 the topic address.

 https://joaoapps.com/autoremote/